isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-01-post-directors-note-vol-12-issue-4.md

 The former NCO Club and the Raffles Hotel on Beach Road are two iconic structures that were built for different purposes.
 The former – now conserved as part of the South Beach development – was once a favourite off-duty spot for soldiers, as Francis Dorai tells us.
 The fabled Raffles Hotel has hosted many lavish parties since its opening in 1887.
 Jessie Yak previews a selection of hotel menu cards that reside in the National Library’s Rare Materials Collection.

-Fashion journalists John de Souza, Cat Ong and Tom Rao describe Singapore’s style scene in the 1960s, a time when bell bottoms, hot pants, maxi dresses and chunky platform shoes reigned, in this extract from a newly published book entitled Fashion Most Wanted.
+Fashion journalists John de Souza, Cat Ong and Tom Rao describe Singapore’s style scene in the 1960s, a time when bell bottoms, hot pants, maxi dresses and chunky platform shoes reigned, in this extract from a newly published book entitled *Fashion Most Wanted*.

 In the 1970s, Singapore students had to learn the painstaking way of writing Chinese script in its proper form.
 Ho Phang Pow describes a textbook series from 1936 that has been preserved in the collections of the National Library.